The Trench (film): Cast

-Critical Reception
+Critical reception

-The film appears to have been praised by critics for its personal take on the experience of the soldier as opposed to a more traditional action-oriented war film.
+The film was praised by critics for its personal take on the experience of the soldier as opposed to a more traditional action-oriented war film.
 Variety described the emotional buildup to the final scene as having a "devastatingly hollow note", while the New York Times appreciated its subtle characterization of the platoon as "naive" in the face of a "demonized" enemy.
-Despite the language used in the reviews, Variety and the New York Times submitted scores of 7 and 6 out of 10, respectively.
-The film holds a 58 metascore on Metacritic.
+The film holds a 58 score on Metacritic.